hapax/hapax.github.io/assets/teaching.md

 Beauty in maths, as in art, is subjective, so we are left the enviable task of choosing *multiple beautiful things* for students to look at.
 Hopefully one of them sticks!
+I'll give a couple of different examples, "inspired" by the patches of scrubland we've seen so far.

 #### 2.1.
 The mean value theorem <a id="sec-2-1" name="sec-2-1"></a>